Storm debris cleanup on waterways

 This information is specific to DNR Waterways Program regulations and is designed to help answer questions regarding cleaning up debris in lakes, rivers, streams, and wetlands.

 Yes, you can gather that material floating in a lake, put it in a boat, transport it to shore, and properly dispose of it.
-No waterway permit is required from the department.
+No DNR waterway permit is required.

 Yes, you can go out and remove that debris from the bed of the lake by hand.
 Gathering artificial debris by hand from the bed of the waterway does not require a permit.
 Pick it up, put it in a boat, take it to shore, and properly dispose of it.
-No waterway permit is required from the department.
+No DNR waterway permit is required.

 Yes, that can also be done, but in non-emergency situations, the person should consult with the department first.
-Generally, operating motorized equipment on the bed of a waterway requires authorization, such as a permit.
+Generally, operating motorized equipment on the bed of a waterway requires a DNR waterway permit.
 We share the goal of getting the junk out of the lake but discuss first with local staff to ensure compliance.

 - Natural storm debris clean-up: Natural materials, such as trees and branches, are often deposited in unwanted locations due to large storm events.
 Removing natural debris is more complicated for a few reasons.
 In some cases, the landowner may not want the material to be removed, even if it is causing some problems for other waterway users.
 Someone usually owns the trees, and cutting and removing trees without the owner’s permission may lead to non-waterway violations such as timber theft or destruction of property.
 See the Paddling among Fish & Wildlife brochure for more information.